asaCurry/kimmy-app/ACCOUNT_MODELING.md

 ## Overview

-This document outlines the account and household modeling system for the Kimmy App, designed to support multi-user households with different permission levels and account types.
+This document outlines the account and household modeling system for the Hey, Kimmy, designed to support multi-user households with different permission levels and account types.

 ## Core Concepts